Logo_AIHTA

 Leiste32

-Welcome to the homepage of AIHTA!
+Welcome to AIHTA!

 AIHTA is an academic non-profit institute.
 At our website we wish to present our research and give support for health care decision-making.
 Here all of our reports are available for free.
 For further information please contact the AIHTA team.